gitlabhq/gitlab-runner/docs/install/windows.md

 # Install GitLab Runner on Windows

 To install and run GitLab Runner on Windows you need:

-* Git installed
+- Git installed.
-* A password for your user account, if you want to run it under your user account rather than the Built-in System Account
+- A password for your user account, if you want to run it under your user account rather than the Built-in System Account.

 ## Installation